mmccallum20/accessibility-training/README.md

 Runs the Selenium accessibility test (see below for more info on set up).

 ## Selenium

 In order to run the Selenium accessibility test, you need to ensure you have the webdriver installed and in the correct place on your machine.

-> NB: The test is currently set up to run on Chrome, but this can be changed by altering the following line in the test to a different browser:`let driver = await new Builder().forBrowser("chrome").build();`
+> NB: The test is currently set up to run on Chrome, but this can be changed by altering the
+> following line in the test to a different browser:`let driver = await new Builder().forBrowser("chrome").build();`

 ### On Mac:

-* Check what version of Chrome you have, by heading to Chrome > About Google Chrome
+- Check what version of Chrome you have, by heading to Chrome > About Google Chrome
-* Download the correct version of the driver from https://chromedriver.chromium.org/downloads
+- Download the correct version of the driver from https://chromedriver.chromium.org/downloads
-* Ensure you can run the driver (double click in finder).
+- Ensure you can run the driver (double click in finder).
 If you see a permissions warning,
-* run the following command in your terminal to grant the required permissions:
+- run the following command in your terminal to grant the required permissions:
+  `xattr -d com.apple.quarantine /Downloads/chromedriver`.
+- If this command won't run, it can help to move the file to another visible folder e.g. Applications, and then try the command again with:
-`xattr -d com.apple.quarantine /Downloads/chromedriver`
+  `xattr -d com.apple.quarantine /Applications/chromedriver`
-* Move the chromedriver file to your `usr/local/bin` folder
+- Move the chromedriver file to your `usr/local/bin` folder
+- Run the command `npm install -g chromedriver`
-* Make sure your application is running; start it with `npm start`
+- Make sure your application is running; start it with `npm start`
-* You should now be able to run the Selenium test from your IDE or by using the command `npm run selenium`
+- You should now be able to run the Selenium test from your IDE or by using the command `npm run selenium`
+- If you receive an 'EACCES' error message, run the command `npm install --save-dev chromedriver`, then try running the Selenium test over again

 ### On Windows:

 TBC

 ### Selenium - troubleshooting

 If you see an ECONN REFUSED error when running the selenium test, two common issues could be:

 - The application isn't running.
 Ensure you start it first with `npm start` and that it successfully starts up
 - The test is timing out too quickly.
 Adjust the 1000 to a higher number in `App.selenium.js`, line 47: `setTimeout(() => {driver.quit();}, 1000);`